-But now I do.
-Last week, the badge program launched.
-It’s also known as A Sound Match To Go.
+Last week the badge program launched.
+Also known as A Sound Match To Go.

-Everyone who takes the music quiz can display a Music Personality badge that will help identify meaningful relationships, for friendship or dating, either inside a network or any place on the web.
+Everyone who takes the music quiz can display a Music Personality badge inside their digital signature.

 This is the Music Personality badge for Diamonds in the Rough